pranavparge/ShopBridge/README.md

 ### 1. `npm i`

-To install all teh node_modules required
+To install all the node_modules required

 ### 2. `npm start`

-To start the developement server
+To start the development server

 ### 3. `./node_modules/.bin/json-server --port 3001 --watch db.json`